William Matyas, Austintown, Ohio

 His wife, the former Mary Ella Lindsay, whom he married February 21, 1953, passed away January 1, 2008.

-William leaves four children, William J. Matyas, Debra (James) Hunter, George (Dixie) Matyas and Patty Matyas, all of Austintown; nine grandchildren and 12 great-grandchildren.
+William leaves four children, William J. Matyas, Debra (James) Hunter, George (Dixie) Matyas and Patty Matyas all, of Austintown; nine grandchildren and twelve great grandchildren.

 Due to COVID-19 the family requests visitors please where masks at the services.